 New Google Features That Threaten Organic

 The emergence of paid Maps pack listings, along with Google Guaranteed program has decreased the number of clicks on a given SERP page.
 MOZ found that in 2018, 35% of competitive local keywords had local pack ads.
 In most cases where ads are present, they are followed by 2 organic results.
 Still, the loss of that 3rd organic Map Pack listing is one less spot for a local roofer to generate clicks and eventually leads.
 The Google Guaranteed program is a glorified lead gen platform in which Google serves as the lead broker for small businesses, including roofers.
 They create yet another SERP element that takes users away from organic results.
 The combination of all these things can be discouraging, but there are ways to adapt:

 - Publish Consistent Content

 Google may add or subtract new features during 2019, and there’s no way to project what those will be.
 The only thing we can control is being attentive to changes as soon as they happen.
-Roofing contractors who want to both establish and sustain organic click throughs have to find new ways to adapt to a constantly changing landscape.
-But if there’s one thing that hasn’t changed, it’s the necessity of a high quality roofing website.
-Custom design, schema markup, seamless navigation, and visual appeal are some of the many characteristics of a high quality website.
-Optimizing for keywords in your local market can only increases your chances of acquiring leads online.
-For these reasons, a full service digital marketing company is recommended.
+Roofing contractors who want to both establish and sustain organic click-throughs have to find new ways to adapt to a constantly changing landscape.
+But if there’s one thing that hasn’t changed, it’s the necessity of a high-quality roofing website.
+Custom design, schema markup, seamless navigation, and visual appeal are some of the many characteristics of a high-quality website.
+Optimizing for keywords in your local market can only increase your chances of acquiring leads online.
+For these reasons, a full-service digital marketing company is recommended.